-Statements of Financial Accounting Standards Issued But Not Adopted
+Statements of Financial Accounting Standards Issued But Not Adopted the required disclosures of basic and diluted earnings per share.

-In February 1997, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 128, "Earnings per Share" ("SFAS 128"), which will be effective for financial statements for periods ending after December 15, 1997, including interim periods, and established standards for computing and presenting earnings per share.
-Earlier application is not permitted.
-Beginning with its unaudited consolidated condensed financial statements for the first quarter of fiscal 1998, the Company will make the required disclosures of basic and diluted earnings per share.
 All prior period earnings per share data will be restated by the Company upon adoption of SFAS 128.
 The Company expects that basic earnings per share amounts to be reported under SFAS 128 will be somewhat higher than the amounts historically reported, due to the removal of common stock equivalents from the calculation of average shares and that diluted earnings per share will not differ materially from historically reported figures.